Japan–South Korea trade dispute: Other countries and viewpoints

 Many countries showed concern to the actions of the two countries hurting the global tech industry.
 Tech companies in the United States issued a letter to both countries urging the two nations to negotiate a resolution to the dispute.

 Five of America's largest tech industry groups including the Semiconductor Industry Association, which Qualcomm and Intel Corporation as members, among its other companies, issued a joint letter to Japanese Economy Minister Hiroshige Sekō and South Korean Minister of Trade Yoo Myung-hee.
 They asked both sides to refrain from escalating their conflict.

 Chinese Foreign Minister Wang Yi urged Japan and South Korea to show goodwill and resolve their trade spat through negotiations and dialog.

-The German newspaper, Süddeutsche Zeitung published an article criticizing only the Japanese government for the trade dispute.
+The German newspaper Süddeutsche Zeitung published an article criticizing the Japanese government for the trade dispute.
 SZ criticized the Japanese government's historical revisionism as the cause of the dispute between South Korea and Japan, pointing out that trade sanctions against South Korea are unfair.

 U.S. President Donald Trump voiced concern about the worsening ties between Japan and South Korea.
 He said on August 9 that trade and history dispute put the country (United States) in a "very difficult position".
 He urged the two countries to "get along".

 Some observers have pointed out that the dispute may have been exacerbated by both of the countries' leaders to drum up political support.
 During the beginning of the trade dispute Prime Minister Shinzō Abe's ruling Liberal Democratic Party were gearing up for Upper House election on July 21.
 At the same time, President Moon Jae-in faced criticism for his economic policy and lack of progress in relationship with North Korea.
 Observers noted that both leaders are unlikely to back down from the dispute due to political pressure.